ghoststead/bootstrap-avatar/README.md

 </svg>
 ```

-This examples use the Bootstrap [person-circle](https://icons.getbootstrap.com/icons/person-circle/) icon as an inline SVG then
+This example uses the Bootstrap [person-circle](https://icons.getbootstrap.com/icons/person-circle/) icon as an inline SVG then
 adds the responsive classes `-md-24`, `-lg-32` etc so that the image grows with screen size.

-These examples and others can be found in the sample [index.html](https://www.github.com/bootstrap-avatar/index.html).
+These examples and others can be found on the [demo page](https://ghoststead.github.com/bootstrap-avatar).

 ## Development
 ### Setup